 Renée Koldewijn’s work is about how people of different cultures interact.
 A recurring theme is communication and identity in transition.
 Cross cultural and cross time.
 In her artwork she refers to the way West-African people in former European colonies kept their own culture alive.
 In Suriname, the Antilles and Brasil, West-African people developed secret, non verbal languages during slavery.
 Women in Suriname for example, were able to express their feelings by folding their scarf into messages for each other.
-Men in Brasil in created dances like capoeira and by fabrics and by dresscodes people could ‘sent’ messages.
+Men in Brasil in created dances like capoeira or by fabrics and by dresscodes.

-In her portraits and installations Koldewijn processes fabrics, paint, photography, performance and film, creating her own imagery language to tell her stories.
-She exchanges periods of working solo with periods of co creation with artists from another cultural background.
+In her portraits and installations Koldewijn processes fabrics, paint, photography, performance and film, creating her own imagenary language to tell her stories.
+She exchanges periods of working solo with periods of co-creation with artists from another cultural background.